MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-orientation.md

 There are two types of triggers:

 - **Visible triggers.** These are **Next** and **Back** buttons placed in the real world where you do your work.
-Just select the trigger with your finger to move to the next step or previous step.
+Just select the trigger with your hand to move to the next step or previous step. **The trigger is activated when your hand leaves the trigger area.**

     ![Example of visible trigger](media/trigger-visible.PNG "Example of visible trigger")

     Sometimes, an author might add a dotted line to link the trigger to a place in the real world to help you complete the step.

 - **Invisible triggers.** An invisible trigger automatically advances you to the next step when you place your hand or hands inside the trigger area.
 You can’t see an invisible trigger until your hand is inside the trigger area.
-At that point, you’ll see a light green box so you know you’ve activated the trigger.
+At that point, you’ll see a light green box so you know you’ve activated the trigger. **The trigger is activated when your hand leaves the trigger area.**

     ![Example of invisible trigger](media/trigger-invisible.PNG "Example of invisible trigger")